 Insurance for static homes, holiday lodges or mobile homes is not currently a legal requirement in the UK, unlike car or buildings insurance.
 It is however highly advised and is also a requirement of most park owners and contracts.
 This makes it all but essential for any caravan owner.
-The benefits are many and include being covered for weather damage whether it's storm, snow, freezing pipes, frozen locks or flooding.
-Provided you take out caravan insurance with an established insurer, you should also be covered for public liability, vital in the current no-win no-fee legal climate.
+Some caravan parks up and down the country will only allow you to pitch on their parks if you have full insurance, this brings many benefits, the main one being if anything happens and you need financial help for the damages, your insurance will be able to help.

 Another major benefit of caravan insurance is that it can offer peace of mind to those who are not living full time in their caravan.
-When the caravan is unoccupied, certain measures need to be taken to ensure that the cover is met, but knowing that should something happen in your absence you are covered, is really vital for many owners.
+When the caravan is unoccupied, certain measures need to be taken to ensure that the cover is met, but knowing that should something happen in the absence you are covered, is really vital for many owners.